 On September 25th, 2015, 193 countries adopted a set of goals under the United Nations supervision to end poverty, protect the planet and ensure prosperity for all as part of a new sustainable development agenda.
 These are called the Sustainable Development Goals (SDGs) or Global Goals.
-Each of these goals consists of targets which should be achieved by each participating country by 2030.
+Each of these goals consists of targets that ought to be achieved by each participating country by 2030.

 Here’s a look at the relevance and implementation of SDGs in Sri Lankan context.